Skurks/Skurks/README.md

 ## My Communication Channels
 *  My time (and thus my calendar) is very important to me.
 I strive to be a hyper efficient person & purposefully carve out time in my day/week to 'think'.
 * I'm a morning person so can send communications at ridiculous hours of the morning.
 I don't expect a response.
 * Please DON'T double book me.
 My calendar is public and open.
-If the calendar slot is open, take it (with conditions)!
+If the calendar slot is open, take it (an agenda is required...see next)!
 * Please DO share an agenda & any background reading/context with the invite.
 If there's no agenda, I'll likely decline.
 * I do my best to not ping/message folks over the weekend unless they've reached out first.